webhintio/hint/docs/user-guide/rules/disown-opener.md

 If the [targeted browsers are specified](#can-the-rule-be-configured), based on their support, the rule might only require the `noopener` value.

-Let's presume the original page is `https://example1.com`.
+Let’s presume the original page is `https://example1.com`.

 ### Examples that **trigger** the rule